We know that goats eat a lot of green stuff, but most of their usual diet consists of grass, hay, leaves, silage, and stuff like that.

 this lettuce contains abundant vitamin a, a good selection of the B vitamins including B1, B2, B5, B6, and folate, a little bit of vitamin C, trace amounts of vitamin E, and tons and tons of vitamin K.

-The mineral content is similarly well-rounded, with a good dose of calcium and magnesium complemented by some phosphorus and potassium.
+The mineral profile is similarly well-rounded, with a good dose of calcium and magnesium complemented by some phosphorus and potassium.
 It has a little bit of zinc, but the two standout minerals are iron and manganese.

 Also, most varieties of lettuce are 95% water by mass, meaning it is a great way for your goats to get some extra hydration as they chow down.
 This can be a great way to help them stave off the effects of heat stress during a hot spell.